-A good marketer has the skills, knows how to use the latest technology, and excels at planning and executing activities.
+A good marketer has skills, utilizes the latest technology, and excels at planning and executing activities.

 But what a good marketer often lacks is emotional intelligence.